Motivic cohomology of equicharacteristic schemes: Introduction

 By combining some of Kelly--Saito's main theorems about their topology (in particular the fact that it has enough points, and the description of the points) with some of our own (including Theorems~\ref{thm:main}(9), \ref{thm_into_lke_lej}, and \ref{intro_pro_cdh_descent}), one obtains the following comparison:

 \begin{theorem}[See \cite{KellySaito2023}] For any Noetherian equicharacteristic scheme $X$ and $j\ge0$, there is a natural equivalence \end{theorem}

-Thus, on Noetherian equicharacteristic schemes, Kelly--Saito's approach offers an alternative definition of the same motivic cohomology of this paper; their definition is not restricted to equal characteristic and does not require trace methods.
+Thus, on Noetherian equicharacteristic schemes, Kelly--Saito's approach offers an alternative definition of the same motivic cohomology of this paper; their definition does not require trace methods.
 On the other hand we are not aware at present whether their approach can be used to establish, for example, the projective bundle formula, the Nesterenko--Suslin isomorphism, the comparisons to $\bb A^1$-invariant motivic cohomology, or the relation to zero cycles on surfaces.
-In the generality of non-Noetherian schemes, the two theories differ and pro-cdh-local motivic cohomology is not finitary.
-The two sides of (\ref{pcdh}) thus seem to have quite different flavours; we hope that the comparison between then will serve as a powerful tool in future work (for example, the pro-cdh approach should ultimately lead to a more conceptual proof of the Soul\'e--Weibel vanishing bound).
+In the generality of non-Noetherian schemes, the two theories differ and pro cdh-local motivic cohomology is not finitary.
+The two sides of (\ref{pcdh}) thus seem to have quite different flavours; we hope that the comparison between then will serve as a useful tool in the future (for example, \cite[\S5]{KellySaito2024} offers a topos-theoretic reinterpretation of the proof of the Soul\'e--Weibel vanishing bound).